-We are so excited to share an exclusive sneak peek at Rebecca Roanhorse’s upcoming epic fantasy, Black Sun.
+We are so excited to share an exclusive sneak peek at Rebecca Roanhorse’s upcoming epic fantasy, Black Sun—available on October 13, 2020 from Saga Press.
 Inspired by indigenous civilizations of the Americas pre-European colonization, Black Sun is an adventure mixed with prophecy and magic.
 In advance of publication, we’ve got the world maps included in the book so you can get to know the holy city of Tova and the Meridian landscape!
 Check out what author Rebecca Roanhorse had to say about it below.

 I’ve had some pretty good things happen in my speculative fiction writing career, including winning awards and hitting bestseller lists, but nothing thrills quite like finding out your epic fantasy novel is going to get a map.
 There is something about seeing a map on the first few pages of a crisp new book that holds the same potential as waking up on Christmas morning.
 As a kid, a map in a book meant adventure awaited ahead.
 I remember the awe of getting a new novel and pouring over the maps, studying the places I knew our heroes (and villains!) would travel and trying to pronounce all those places with tiny upside down v-shaped mountain ranges and too many consonants.
 Maps promised adventure and escape.
 It was time spent with people and places that were larger than life in a magical world not my own.
 It was why I loved fantasy.